-The Company's Board of Directors has four standing committees: the Audit Committee, the Compensation Committee, the Executive Committee and the Governance Committee.
+The Company's Board of Directors has 4 standing committees: the Audit Committee, the Compensation Committee, the Executive Committee and the Governance Committee.

-AUDIT COMMITTEE.
+Audit Committee.
 The Audit Committee recommends to the Board of Directors the selection of independent accountants; approves the nature and scope of services to be performed by the independent accountants and reviews the range of fees for such services; confers with the independent accountants and reviews the results of the annual audit; reviews with the independent accountants the Company's internal auditing, accounting and financial controls; and reviews policies and practices regarding compliance with laws and conflicts of interest.
 Messrs.
-Grimoldi, Kollat, Northrop and Parini and Ms. Parker currently serve on the Audit Committee.
+Grimoldi, Kollat and Parini and Ms. Parker currently serve on the Audit Committee.
 Mr. Parini is Chairman of the Audit Committee.
-During 1995, the Audit Committee held three meetings.
+During 1997, the Audit Committee held 3 meetings.
+Compensation Committee.

-COMPENSATION COMMITTEE.
 The Compensation Committee is responsible for reviewing and recommending to the Board of Directors the timing and amount of compensation for the Chief Executive Officer and other key employees, including salaries, bonuses and other benefits.
-The Compensation Committee also is responsible for administering the Company's stock option and other equity-based incentive plans, recommending retainer and attendance fees for directors who are not employees of the Company or any of its subsidiaries ("Non-Employee Directors"), reviewing compensation plans and awards as they relate to the Chief Executive Officer and other key employees, and administering the Company's pension plans and 401(k) savings plan.
+The Compensation Committee also is responsible for administering the Company's stock option and other equity-based incentive plans, recommending retainer and attendance fees for directors who are not employees of the Company or any of its subsidiaries ("Outside Directors") and reviewing for their adequacy and competitiveness compensation plans and awards as they relate to the Chief Executive Officer and other key employees.
 Messrs.
-Carroll, Mehney and Parini and Ms. Sanders currently serve on the Compensation Committee.
+Carroll, Mehney and Schrage and Ms. Sanders currently serve on the Compensation Committee.
 Mr. Carroll is Chairman of the Compensation Committee.
-During 1995, the Compensation Committee held four meetings.
+During 1997, the Compensation Committee held 5 meetings.

-EXECUTIVE COMMITTEE.
+Executive Committee.
 The Executive Committee is responsible for and may exercise all powers and authority of the Board of Directors in the management of the business and affairs of the Company except to the extent that delegation is prohibited by law.
 The Executive Committee may consider or act upon matters requiring Board action during periods between Board meetings.
 Messrs.
-Bloom, Carroll, Gleason, Matthews, and Northrop currently serve on the Executive Committee.
+Bloom, Carroll, Grimoldi, Matthews and Parini currently serve on the Executive Committee.
 Mr. Matthews is Chairman of the Executive Committee.
-The Executive Committee met once during 1995.
+During 1997, the Executive Committee held 1 meeting.